 - Too much text

-First impressions are important and the look and feel of a website greatly influences a consumer’s perception of a brand.
+First impressions are important and the look and feel of a website greatly influence a consumer’s perception of a brand.

 4. Having An Inconsistent Brand Image